 How One Woman Farmer from Nepal Turned a Small Loan into a Lifeline

 Samjhana lives in Mandandeupur, a rugged region in central Nepal near the Tibetan border.
 Life here is shaped by the land: steep slopes, seasonal monsoons, and weather patterns that have become increasingly unpredictable due to climate change.
 Deadly floods and landslides often devastate farms and communities, making every growing season a gamble for survival.Most families rely on small-scale farming to maintain their livelihoods.
 For women like Samjhana, the stakes are even higher.
-Many juggle … [Read more...] about How One Woman Farmer from Nepal Turned a Small Loan into a Lifeline
+Many … [Read more...] about How One Woman Farmer from Nepal Turned a Small Loan into a Lifeline